Research Awards

 The German Young Researcher Award on Gambling Research

-About the award
+About

-Only authors who are not more than 10 years after receiving their degree (e.g. B. PhD, Master) scientifically active can be nominated.
+Only authors who are no more than 10 years after obtaining their degree (e.g. B. PhD, Master) are scientifically active.
+The Young Researcher Award and the associated prize money will only be awarded to first-time authors.

 EUR 30,000,-